-This is a study of American poetry from about 1900 until about 1939.
-Among the major writers covered are Frost, Eliot, Pound, Williams and Stevens.
-Day-to-day work emphasizes careful reading and discussion of poems.
+This course is a study of American poetry from about 1900 until about 1939.
+Coursework emphasizes careful reading and discussion of poems.
 This course is especially useful for understanding Modernism as an artistic, and especially literary, movement.
-Prerequisite: ENG 102.
+Prerequisite: earned grade of "C-" or better in ENG 101.
 Three credits.